Docky37/alerts/readme.md

 - OPS#1 endpoint allows user to get the list of persons covered by a given fire station and the dissociated count of adults and children covered (since v1.2).

 - the administrative endpoints integration tests (for firestation, person, medicalRecords) and increase JaCoCo covering rate by adding unit tests (PersonMappingTest and missed branches in existing tests), since v1.21.

+- OPS#2 ChildAlert that provides a list of children (first name, last name, age) and a list of adults living at a given address (since v1.3).

 It also contains actuators (health, info & metrics).